kamimrcht/RNA_project/README.md

 # Quick start

 ##Minimal call
-Run a simple test looking for reads from data/c2.fasta.gz that share at least 20 kmers (k=25) with data/c1.fasta.gz.
-Kmers indexed from data/c1.fasta.gz are those occurring at least 2 times.
+Run a simple test looking for reads from data/c1.fasta.gz that can be grouped altogether.
+Kmers indexed from data/c1.fasta are those occurring at least 2 times.

 	 ./long_read_connector.sh -f data/c1.fasta